OpenCilk/www.opencilk.org/src/contribute.md

 - Please report runtime bugs at https://github.com/OpenCilk/cheetah/issues
 - Please report website and documentation bugs at https://github.com/OpenCilk/www.opencilk.org/issues

-## Porting
+## Porting and scripting
-You can help by porting OpenCilk to other platforms.
+You can help by porting OpenCilk to other platforms, and writing scripts to automate release testing.

 ## Coding
 Want to customize your own compiler or runtime environment?
 Check out OpenCilk code that's maintained in these GitHub repositories: